 The challenges that lie ahead of us

-Getting the facility prepared to handle potential contagious specimens
+Getting the facility prepared to handle potential contagious specimens with instrumentation enclosures

 First, the facilities on site directors will have to start drawing out plans to adjust airflow and perhaps even build temporary walls to segregate all COVID-19 testing from other areas of the lab and create Cleanroom space.
 Along with the conversion of lab space, the CDC recommends that the laboratory should be a BSL2 facility, which needs to be taken into consideration during re-design.

-Secondly, the facility needs to consider equipment such as BioSafety Cabinets (BSC’s) for sample preparation, where the sample goes through a process called Lysis, which is the breaking down of the cell membrane and aids in the separation of proteins.
+Secondly, the facility needs to consider instrumentation enclosures such as BioSafety Cabinets (BSC’s) for sample preparation, where the sample goes through a process called Lysis, which is the breaking down of the cell membrane and aids in the separation of proteins.
 After this process, the sample is added into a Lysate buffer solution, which helps release soluble proteins.
 After this, the samples no longer have to be handled within a BSC are able to be transferred into well plates and then can be transferred to a high throughput liquid handling machine to proceed with the process of RNA extraction.
 All liquid handlers should however be placed in a Containment Ventilated Enclosure (CVE) to protect from potential splashes and any possible aerosolization of the sample.

 How to choose the right CVE

 First, safety should never be overlooked and therefore the CVE should not only provide protection from spills, but they should also be equipped with H14 HEPA filters to capture any potentially aerosolized pathogens.
 In addition to having a primary HEPA filter, the CVE, or fume hood, should also have the ability to integrate an added level of H14 HEPA filtration for safety redundancy.
-To add to the level of safety, the ability to also add Carbon filtration provides should be available in order to add to the level of emissions, which may be generated from the solutions used during the extraction process, such as; chloroform, phenol, and ammonium,
+To add to the level of safety, the ability to also add Carbon filtration provides should be available in order to add to the level of emissions, which may be generated from the solutions used during the extraction process, such as; chloroform, phenol, and ammonium.

 Simplicity by Design